 Tom Stallter has 18 years of missionary experience in the Central African Republic and Chad in the areas of church planting and development, leadership training, mission administration, and famine and economic relief.
 In addition to his teaching in the School of Ministry Studies, Stallter is the executive director of the Grace Theological Seminary's Center for Korean Studies.
 Areas of research for Stallter include cultural intelligence, business as mission, multicultural worship, ethics in missions, cultural values, cultural identity assessment, culture discovery and matching missionary candidates to contexts.
 He is a member of the Evangelical Missiological Society and the National Ministerium of the Fellowship of Grace Brethren Churches.
 Stallter and his wife, Sharon, have three grown children and one granddaughter.

 A college professor is a teacher at a four year college or university.
 Professors help students increase their understanding of particular subjects and philosophies.
 In addition to teaching, professors typically have research requirements.
 These requirements vary depending on the academic institution and subject.

-A campus life pastor may serve in a church affiliated college, work for a nonprofit student outreach organization or minister on the staff of a local church.
-However, the focus of all campus pastors centers on a particular audience–college and university students, whether they be believers or not.
+A campus life pastor may serve in a church-affiliated college, work for a nonprofit student outreach organization, or minister on the staff of a local church.
+However, the focus of all campus pastors centers on a particular audience—college and university students, whether they are believers or not.